MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-prepare.md

 ## Next steps

+**Create a Windows app package for your desktop app**

+See [Create a Windows app package](desktop-to-uwp-root.md#convert)

 **Find answers to your questions**

 Have questions?
-Ask us on Stack Overflow.
-Our team monitors these [tags](https://stackoverflow.com/questions/tagged/project-centennial+or+desktop-bridge).
-You can also ask us [here](https://social.msdn.microsoft.com/Forums/en-US/home?filter=alltypes&sort=relevancedesc&searchTerm=%5BDesktop%20Converter%5D).

-**Create a Windows app package for your desktop app**

-See [Create a Windows app package](desktop-to-uwp-root.md#convert)
+Ask us on the [MSIX Tech Community forum](https://techcommunity.microsoft.com/t5/msix/ct-p/MSIX).